27 Nov The Content Framework We Used to Get 13,000 Messenger Subscribers in Three Months

 People don’t like reading long texts.

-I send out my Messenger blast every week.
+To that end, I send out my Messenger blast every week.

 I haven’t skipped one yet.